GlennFrye/rate_limit_tester/README.md

 # rate_limit_tester
-A simple tool to test rate limiting on your web application firewall.
+A simple tool to test rate limiting of a WAF (web application firewall).

 Feedback and pull requests are always welcomed!